 Are spiders scared of conkers?

 Do conkers keep spiders away?
 It has never been proven that this is true.
-In fact, over the years scientists and regular people have tried a number of experiments to determine whether this is real.
-Conkers are also said to repel other insects such as moths, lice, fleas, and ticks.
+In fact, over the years, scientists and regular people have tried a number of experiments to determine whether this is real.
+Conkers are also said to repel other insects, such as moths, lice, fleas, and ticks.
 You can check out this story with images from a local man proving that this myth is just a myth.

-In 2010 a group of middle schoolers also did an experiment which proved the statement to be just an old wives’ tale.
+In 2010 a group of middle schoolers also did an experiment that proved the statement to be just an old wives’ tale.
 They placed several spiders in a box half of which is blocked with conkers and the other side with some other objects.
-When released the spiders walked all around the box and over the two kinds of barriers, including the conkers.
+When released, the spiders walked all around the box and over the two kinds of barriers, including the conkers.
 Thus they proved that spiders are not afraid of conkers.